robertsinfosec/freebusy-api/README.md

 ```

 ## Notes
-- Window starts at 00:00:00 America/New_York today and ends 23:59:59.999 on the final day of the configured forward window (weeks).
+- Window starts at 00:00:00 in `PREFERRED_TIMEZONE` today and ends 23:59:59.999 on the final day of the configured forward window (weeks).
+- Date-only values (`VALUE=DATE`) without a `TZID` are interpreted in `PREFERRED_TIMEZONE` so all-day events map to the correct local day.
-- Times without a `Z` or `TZID` are treated as UTC.
-If a `TZID` is present, it is logged and treated as UTC (minimal dependency approach).
+- Date-time values without a `Z` or `TZID` are treated as UTC.
-- Responses are always expressed in America/New_York (ISO-8601 timestamps include the appropriate offset, e.g. `-05:00` or `-04:00`).
+- Responses are always expressed in `PREFERRED_TIMEZONE` (ISO-8601 timestamps include the appropriate offset, e.g. `-05:00` or `-04:00`).
 - Successful `/freebusy` responses include a `version` field (typically `YY.MMDD.HHmm`) so clients can correlate behavior with deployments.
 - Build step generates `src/version.txt` (transient build output; intentionally untracked) and embeds the same value into the Worker at build time.
 - Rate limit metadata is returned with `/freebusy` responses (including 429) so clients can back off (fields: `nextAllowedAt`, per-scope `remaining/reset`).